drewschield/rattlesnake_w_chromosome/README.md

 With a list of candidates based on homology, compare normalized read depths for a female and male across these scaffolds to find those with ratios expected for the female-specific W chromosome.

+#### Test alternative methods for identifying sex-linked sequences

+Different statistical thresholds for deciding whether a scaffold is W-linked or not may have different power and false positive rates.
+Two common approaches are comparing the log2 ratio of normalized male:female read depth and comparing the proportion of reads mapping to a sequence from males versus females.

+Compare these methods using data from chicken, which has a known, contiguous W chromosome assembly.

 ## W chromosome annotation